hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ### Open source projects

 Set the `app.vcs-url` key to the URL of your version control repository (e.g. `github.com/user/project`).
 You will be able to use Conveyor for free.
 Any version control system can be used, it doesn't have to be git.
 The download site URL you use must be publicly accessible, or become so soon after using Conveyor.
 If it never becomes accessible, or the downloads don't seem to match the source code, Conveyor will stop working until the issue is rectified.

+It's also a good idea to set the `app.license` key to the name of your license, as Linux packages like to have this metadata.

+You will probably want to [use GitHub Releases to host your binaries](http://localhost:8000/configs/download-pages/#publishing-through-github).
+That works fine and your installs will update from the latest GitHub release.

 ### Proprietary projects